sww1235/Pulse-Control/README.md

 for Pulse Secure to work but only when it is running.
 That is the job of this script to take care of.

-NOTE: the path specified in the above command may not be correct for your system.
+NOTE: the path specified in the above command and the paths specified in the bash script may not be correct for your system.
 It works on my mac running macOS 10.11.6 with a default install of Pulse Secure, but YMMV.
-The bash script has a variable for the above path so it will be easier to modify on your system.
+The bash script has variables for the paths so it will be easier to modify on your system.